voucherifyio/voucherify-openapi/docs/guides/development/data-parsing.md

         "created_at": "2023-12-13T14:29:20.533Z",
         "updated_at": null,
         "status": "PAID",
         "amount": 14000, // The order amount before applying any discount.
-This should be shown to the end-customer "discount_amount": 2500, // The sum of all discount amounts which are applied to the whole cart only.
-This should be shown to the end-customer
+This should be shown to the end-customer.
+        "discount_amount": 2500, // The sum of all discount amounts which are applied to the whole cart only.
+This should be shown to the end-customer.
-        "applied_discount_amount": 2500, // The order-level discount applied in this particular request
+        "applied_discount_amount": 2500, // The order-level discount applied in this particular request.
-        "items_discount_amount": 4000, // The sum of all discount amounts which are applied to specific products "total_discount_amount": 6500, // The sum of all order-level and all product-specific discounts.
-This should be shown to the end-customer
+        "items_discount_amount": 4000, // The sum of all discount amounts which are applied to specific products.
+        "total_discount_amount": 6500, // The sum of all order-level and all product-specific discounts.
+This should be shown to the end-customer.
-        "items_applied_discount_amount": 4000, // The sum up of all product-specific discounts applied in this particular request
+        "items_applied_discount_amount": 4000, // The sum up of all product-specific discounts applied in this particular request.
         "total_applied_discount_amount": 6500, // The sum of all order-level and all product-specific discounts applied in this particular request.
         "total_amount": 7500, // The order amount after applying all the discounts.
-This should be shown to the end-customer "items": [
+This should be shown to the end-customer.
+        "items": [
             {
                 "object": "order_item",
                 "source_id": "adv-mug",
                 "related_object": "product",
                 "quantity": 3, // The quantity of the particular item in the cart.
-This should be shown to the end-customer "amount": 3000, // The total amount of the order item, i.e. price * quantity.
-This should be shown to the end-customer
+This should be shown to the end-customer.
+                "amount": 3000, // The total amount of the order item, i.e. price * quantity.
+This should be shown to the end-customer.
                 "discount_amount": 2000, // The sum of all item-level discounts applied to this item.
-                "applied_discount_amount": 2000, // The item-level discount applied by this particular redeemable.
-This should be shown to the end-customer
+                "applied_discount_amount": 2000, // The item-level discount applied by all applicable redeemables.
+In this case, it is the $20 discount.
+This should be shown to the end-customer.
                 "price": 1000, // Unit price of an item.
 This should be shown to the end-customer "subtotal_amount": 1000, // Final order item amount after the applied item-level discount.
 In this case, the discount amount equals the product amount, making the subtotal amount equal 0.
-This should be shown to the end-customer
+This should be shown to the end-customer.
                 "product": {
                     "id": "prod_0df14b3a6ad8f282a8",
                     "source_id": "adv-mug",